Why You Should Weigh Ingredients When Baking

 One Scale, Infinite Precision

 A decent digital kitchen scale costs $10–20 and lasts for years.
-It handles everything from delicate spice amounts to large batches of dough.
+It handles everything from delicate spice amounts (0.5g precision) to large batches of dough.
 If you're serious about baking, it's the single best tool upgrade you can make.
+Look for one that measures in 1g increments and has a tare function — those are the only features you really need.

 What If a Recipe Only Lists Cups?